-Analog current 4 - 20 mA output is provided for easier compatibility with older logging and control systems.
-Output is implemented as current sink architecture with common ground.
+The output is implemented as current sink architecture with common ground.
 Maximal voltage applied to the sink can go up to 30 VDC, providing greater flexibility in connection of the sensor to PLCs, loggers, or data concentrators.

 Signal range and function for 4-20 mA analog output can be configured in the setup application so the sensor will be able to signal best suitable value range with available current range.
-Current step in the sensor is $0.3~\mu\text{A}$, which limits the resolution, so care must be taken while setting the minimal value to be represented by 4~mA and the maximal value to be represented by 20~mA, so the resolution is sufficient for the system requirements.
+Current step in the sensor is $0.3 \,\mu\text{A}$, which limits the resolution, so care must be taken while setting the minimal value to be represented by $4 \, \text{mA}$ and the maximal value to be represented by $20 \, \text{mA}$, so the resolution is sufficient for the system requirements.